 Pros: Mission accomplished.
-Moving was made easy by listening to the easy-to-follow directions.
+Moving was made easy by listening to the easy-to-follow directions throughout the routine.
 Nicole’s vibe was encouraging and positive, while understanding that some moves might be challenging.

 Cons: If you miss or misunderstand a move, it’s easy to fall behind.
 That said, you can easily pause the workout and rewind 30 seconds with one tap.

 Bottom line: While stretching has always been a literal sore spot for me, I ended this workout feeling good and limber.

 I did this hip-hop cool down after a few of the below workouts.
 Led by Amanda B., it’s a mellow way to relax your muscles after a particularly grueling session.

 Pros: Easy-to-follow instructions, and the moves themselves were simple.
 A focus on breathing helped me calm my body.

 Cons: At 15 minutes, it took longer than I wanted.
 But that probably says more about me than it does about Aaptiv.

 Bottom line: This is one of a few cool-down options in Aaptiv, and a good choice for most people working out using the app.

 This energetic workout is led by Ackeem, who calls the app users “skaters” for some unknown reason.
 That tic aside, his energetic instructions are just what I needed to get through this appropriately titled workout.

 Pros: There are videos within the workout demonstrating each move.
 This is awesome, especially for novices.
 Ackeem’s energy is infectious, and the music features great beats, great energy and a welcome snippet of Snoop Dogg.